 Rule change request

-The rule change request seeks to clarify and address missing administrative and transitional mechanisms in the National Electricity Rules (NER or rules) to facilitate the policy intent of the recent changes to the rules to implement the Integrated System Planning framework, which commenced on 1 July 2020.
+The rule change request sought to clarify and address missing administrative and transitional mechanisms in the National Electricity Rules (NER or rules) to facilitate the policy intent of the recent changes to the rules to implement the Integrated System Planning framework, which commenced on 1 July 2020.

 Expedited (non-controversial) rule change

-AEMO has requested that the rule change request be treated as non-controversial as the proposed changes will not have a significant effect on the NEM and are of a non-controversial nature.
+AEMO requested that the rule change request be treated as non-controversial as the proposed changes will not have a significant effect on the NEM and are of a non-controversial nature.